-Parkhurst is a relatively new Goodyear welt boot brand based outside of Buffalo, NY that’s emerging really nicely onto the scene.
+Parkhurst is a Goodyear welt boot brand based outside of Buffalo, NY that’s emerging really nicely onto the scene.
 Founder Andrew Svisco (you can read my Stitchdown Conversation with him here) has established kudu leather from famed British tannery Charles F. Stead as a Parkhurst go-to, so kudu was exactly where we started when we began discussing a collaboration.

 We both fell in love with a shade of Stead kudu that plays tricks on the eyes in the best possible way—it’s technically blue, but features a ton of grey throughout, and displays an impressive range of looks in different lights.
 Like some (but certainly not all) kudu leathers, it’s also heavily scarred (owing to the African antelopes’ life spent in the bush) which adds even more unique character to a boot that already looks like few others.